-Inside this Post: How to set the tone in your home for more happiness, less chaos and peaceful moments with your kids.
+How to set the tone in your home for more happiness, less chaos and peaceful moments with your kids.
 Tools to help you be a happy mom and stay calm.
 Plus, keep this set of positive affirmation cards for Mom around to remind you to find the silver linings, even on tiring or tough days.

-Get Your Home in Order to be a Calm & Happy Mom
+Get Your Home in Order if you want to be a Calm & Happy Mom

 Environment is one of the biggest factors that causes strain on your triggers and makes it easier for anger to rise to the surface.